cosden/cosden.github.io/_posts/2019-09-26-what-is-an-rse.md

 But what should a national definition of an RSE be?

-## What is an US-RSE Research Software Engineer?
+## What is a US-RSE Research Software Engineer?

-The US-RSE has adopted (at for the time being) the following [definition](https://us-rse.org/what-is-an-rse/):
+The US-RSE has adopted (at least for the time being) the following [definition](https://us-rse.org/what-is-an-rse/):

     We like an inclusive definition of Research Software Engineers to encompass those who regularly use expertise in programming to advance research.
 This includes researchers who spend a significant amount